hertiemlteam/machine_learning/README.md

 - **Investors**: Providing insights for investment strategies in the energy sector.

 Thank you for visiting our repository.
-We encourage you to explore our project, provide feedback, and contribute to ongoing improvements in predicting energy prices within the EU.
+We encourage you to explore our project, provide feedback, and contribute to ongoing improvements in predicting energy prices.